 A Good Attorney’s Help Is Your Right

-If the evidence of your guilt on the assault charge is strong and a conviction at trial is certain, attorney David C. Hardaway will negotiate the best possible plea bargain and sentencing arrangement, but if you are innocent of the charge, he will fight aggressively for your rights and for the acquittal you deserve.
+If the evidence of your guilt on the assault charge is strong and a conviction at trial is certain, Criminal Defense Attorney in San Marcos, TX David C. Hardaway will negotiate the best possible plea bargain and sentencing arrangement, but if you are innocent of the charge, he will fight aggressively for your rights and for the acquittal you deserve.

 Finally, if you are charged with assault, choosing the right defense attorney can make the difference.
 Assault convictions may entail serious penalties including jail time or even prison.